Do your own fundraising in 2021

 Get some inspiration and raise money for seriously ill children at Great Ormond Street Hospital (GOSH).

-There's lots of ways to get involved, start fundraising and make a difference from the comfort of your own home whether it's on your own, with the people you're living with or virtually with friends and family.
-Download our free fundraising pack and see what you can adapt to do at home or virtually or check out the ideas here or below for some quick ways to get going.
+Download our free fundraising pack and see what you can adapt to do at home, virtually or in-person.
+Alternatively, check out the ideas here or below for some quick ways to get going.

 Other ways you can help right now:

 You've mastered the virtual world over the last year, now turn those skills to hosting your own online fundraising event.
 Host a quiz, a wine tasting or even an online class in any subject you like, the choice is yours.

-Celebrate and Donate: If you're unable to share your birthday or celebration with friends or family at the moment, why not ask for donations instead of gifts.
-Find out more about how you can celebrate and donate.
+Celebrate and Donate: Whether it’s through your Birthday, Wedding, Anniversary or another special celebration, asking for donations instead of gifts is an inspirational way to mark your special day, Find out more about how you can celebrate and donate.

 Stay safe whilst fundraising

 The health and safety of all of our supporters is a priority.
 Due to the current challenges posed by COVID-19 we want to make sure that you're keeping safe whilst planning your event.
 All fundraising activity undertaken by members of the public must adhere to government guidelines around social distancing.

 The difference you'll make